fimbul-works/runa/README.md

 > Bidirectional, type-safe transformations for TypeScript.

-Runa is a TypeScript library for creating elegant, bidirectional, and type-safe data transformations.
-Inspired by the Old Norse word for "secret" or "rune", Runa provides the tools to translate data from one form to another and back again, with confidence.
+_Runa (ᚱᚢᚾᚨ)_ is a TypeScript library for creating elegant, bidirectional, and type-safe data transformations.
+Inspired by the Old Norse word for __"secret"__ or __"rune"__, Runa provides the tools to translate data from one form to another and back again, with confidence.

-At its core, a "Runa" is a composable object with two fundamental methods: `encode` and `decode`.
+At its core, a __Runa__ is a composable object with two fundamental methods: `encode` and `decode`.
 This design ensures that your data transformations are always reversible and perfectly type-safe, whether you're working with synchronous or asynchronous operations.

 ## Key Features